 2. At home, ensure the sun stays OUT

 This is true especially at peak hours.
 Cover windows with shutters, as they do in southern Europe.
 Or if that’s not practical, cover the windows when sun is streaming in the most.
 Consider your windows and roofing too.
 For example?
 Shutters or awnings work best to block sun.
 Remember: the sun has a powerful heating effect on your home and by blocking it, you’ll cool your house significantly.
 This is one of our best tips to beat the heat and avoid wasting energy on AC or fans.

 A fan on a low setting that can keep a light breeze blowing across your room can work wonders.
 Ceiling fans are best for hot climates, but for occasional heat, stand up fans will do.
 To boost the effect, drape a cold, damp towel on the front of the fan or place cups of ice in front of it to blow cooler air around.

 4. Turn the fan off if not in use

 Did you know?
 A fan’s motor generates heat, but makes you feel cooler because it evaporates the sweat from your skin.
 If you’re not near it, it’s only heating things up more!
 That’s why turning it off when you leave the room is another of our tips to beat the heat.

 5. Drink a lot of water

+This should be one of the most obvious tips to beat the heat.
 Your body will feel cooler if you are hydrated.
 Adding mint leaves, or orange, lemon or cucumber slices to your water makes it more tasty and refreshing